 Childline is a free and confidential telephone helpline for children on 0800 11 11.

 You can talk to someone on Childline who may be able to give you advice and get you help.
-They won't tell anyone that you have called.
+They will not tell anyone that you have called.

 Meet other young carers